uribealex69-rgb/battery-tm-4-matlab/README.md

     * Compute the total energy that is delivered to the battery (using integration ---> E = int(P)dt ) to calculate the area under the power-time curve
     * Estimate the resistive energy loss
     * Save the results to a summary table at the end
+  - **Optional:**
+    * Identification and visualization of the CC and CV charging phases, along with transition points between phases
+    * Rate of Voltage Change Analysis
+    * Exponential fitting of CC Voltage profile and exponential decay fitting of the CV current profile
+    * Power and energy analysis for each charging phase
+    * Comparison of energy delivered and efficiency during each phase

+## Required Toolboxes and Dependencies
+- MATLAB Online
+- MATLAB Live Editor
+- The battery set provided with the project (in the code)
+- The helper functions contained inside  _"MATLAB Project Code Files"_ --->  _"Helper Functions"_.

 ## How to Run:
    - Open the project in MATLAB Online:
      - [![Opens in MATLAB Online](https://www.mathworks.com/images/res/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=uribealex69-rgb/battery-tm-4-matlab&branch=main)
    - Open the main Live Script
-     - Navigate the the folder labeled _"MATLAB Project Code Files"_
+     - Navigate to the folder labeled _"MATLAB Project Code Files"_
      - Open the file _"Battery_Charging_Profile_TEAM4.mlx"_
    - Make sure the helper functions are available
      - The main Live script uses helper functions, located under _"MATLAB Project Code Files"_ section under _"Helper Functions"_.